EmergentOrder/onnx-scala/README.md

 The preferred high-level fine-grained API, most suitable for the end user, is [NDScala](https://github.com/SciScala/NDScala)

-\* Up to roughly the intersection of supported ops in ONNX Runtime and (the now defunct) ONNX.js
+\* Up to roughly the set of ops supported by ONNX Runtime Web (WebGL backend)

 #### Training
 Automatic differentiation to enable training is under consideration (ONNX currently provides facilities for training as a tech preview only).